 Is there anything more quintessentially Provence than lavender?
 The fragrant flower conjures images of colorful fields, quaint outdoor markets, and exquisite dishes served in old-fashioned bistros.
 However, did you know that the iconic plant doesn’t grow just anywhere in the region?
-In fact, there’s a very specific section of Provence where lavender grows—one we explore in depth on our Lavender in Provence Guided Walking Adventure.
+In fact, there’s a very specific section of Provence where lavender grows.
 This countryside, in the plateaus east of Mont Ventoux and atop the Luberon hills, has its own character and highlights.
 We asked our guide to show us in images what makes it special.

 Below is possibly the most photographed site in all of the Provence: the 12th century Sénanque abbey, Romanesque in architecture and intact after 850 years, complete with its lavender field.